-Standard year(s): 12th Grade Course Type: Elective Prerequisite: N/A External Exam: None to analyzing assigned readings, while the other will be devoted to discussing scholar work in an intimate workshop setting; two days will be devoted to in-class writing exercises.
+This introductory course is designed to encourage scholars' creativity by addressing two critical components of writing: craft and creation.
+Scholars will spend half the semester reading and writing fiction and the other half reading and writing poetry.
+Each week, one day will be devoted to analyzing assigned readings, while the other will be devoted to discussing scholar work in an intimate workshop setting; two days will be devoted to in-class writing exercises.
 On craft days, scholars will be expected to submit reading responses and conduct in-depth discussions on assigned work.
 On workshop days, scholars will be required to offer constructive, critical support that sparks growth and fosters a community of writers.
 Ultimately, scholars will submit a portfolio containing two short stories and four poems that they write over the course of the semester.
 They will also submit a revision of one short story and two poems to emphasize the importance of editing and highlight writing as a process.